HERMANS

 "Okay," I nodded.

-His face turned red with the effort he must have used to move his limbs.
-"I can't feel my arms and legs....shit...must be fucking broke....can you put your hand on my shoulder and then we'll start?"
+His face turned red with the effort as he tried to move his limbs.
+"I can't feel my arms and legs....shit...must be fucking broke....can you put your hand on my shoulder, and then we'll start?"

-Obliging him I placed my hand on his shoulder and the prayers began, I first started with the recitation of the Lotus Sutra, and then I offered a prayer in Hawaiian.
-As he prayed the rosary he suddenly became calm and whatever pain there was that racked his body was gone.
-The night suddenly became quiet but it was clear and the stars appeared as giant clusters in the black sky.
-A lite misty rain fell almost like a blessing, the man closed his eyes as if to greet it.
-I think we both did.
+Obliging him, I placed my hand on his shoulder, and the prayers began, I first started with the recitation of the Lotus Sutra, and then I offered a prayer in Hawaiian.
+As he prayed the rosary, he suddenly became calm, and whatever pain there was that racked his body was gone.
+The night suddenly became quiet, and the stars appeared as giant clusters in the black sky.
+A light, misty rain fell almost like a blessing, and the man closed his eyes as if to greet it.
+We both did.

 "What's your name?"
 He asked while trying to focus his eyes on me.